verlab/SemanticFastForward_ECCVW_2016/AcceleratedVideoStabilizer/README.md

 ### Documentation ###

+The Accelerated Video Stabilizer documention can be accessed through the [link](http://www.verlab.dcc.ufmg.br/fast-forward-video-based-on-semantic-extraction/doc/acceleratedVideoStabilizer).

 To generate the documentation of the project, run the following command into the project folder:

             user@computer:<project_path>: doxygen doc/doc_conf